I move amendment No. 1:

 We are in a new constitutional situation where the constitutional right to life of the unborn has been removed.
 That means that any obligation on treating doctors to take the unborn child's life into account in making clinical decisions regarding the women's care has changed.

-There has not been any teasing-out of the reality of situations that can arise, either in the Dáil, although I did not hear everything that was said during the debate and I am open to correction, or in the Seanad thus far.
-Is the Minister saying that where physical health risk emerges in a post-viability situation, the only action a doctor might able to take is to terminate life simpliciter, and that imposing an obligation to do his or her best for the child if it is post viable would somehow lessen the medic's decision to act?
+There has not been any teasing out of the reality of situations that can arise, either in the Dáil, although I did not hear everything that was said during the debate and I am open to correction, or in the Seanad thus far.
+Is the Minister saying that where physical health risk emerges in the post-viability stage, the only action a doctor might able to take is to terminate life simpliciter and that imposing an obligation to do his or her best for the child post viability would somehow lessen the medic's decision to act?
 That claim was never made about the 2013 legislation's requirement on doctors to do their best to preserve unborn life.
 We need to get real.

-Is the Minister further saying if abortion is sought on a suddenly emerging mental health ground, and if the baby is post viable, there is a duty on doctors to save the child's life in that situation, even though the legislation concerns intending to end the life of the child?
+Is the Minister further saying if abortion is sought on a suddenly emerging mental health ground and if the baby is post viability, there is a duty on doctors to save the child's life in that situation, even though the legislation concerns intending to end the life of the child?
 I ask these questions in all sincerity.
-Deputy Harris is the Minister for Health, while I am a Senator with some degree of legal training but I would not overestimate my capacity and I have been away from the Bar for a long time.
-I ask for simple honesty about what the words in the legislation mean, and what the lacunae in the legislation amount to.
-If we are not willing to discuss honestly the scenarios that might arise, such as those involving mental or physical health, those which may depend on the doctor who will make the decision, or those which may depend on what the stated request is, that is, whether it is to end the life of the foetus or whether it is a normal, legitimate medical intervention, we are not serious people or, worse, we are cynical people.
+Deputy Harris is the Minister for Health, while I am a Senator with some degree of legal training, but I would not overestimate my capacity and have been away from the Bar for a long time.
+I ask for simple honesty about what the words in the legislation mean and what the lacunae in the legislation amount to.
+If we are not willing to discuss honestly the scenarios that might arise such as those involving mental or physical health, those which may depend on the doctor who will make the decision, or those which may depend on what the stated request is, that is, whether it is to end the life of the foetus or whether it is a normal, legitimate medical intervention, we are not serious people or, worse, we are cynical.
 I ask for detail about what will happen as a result of the legislation.
-It is not me but the Minister who says babies' lives will be saved in the post-viability situation, but that is not stated in the Bill, which is a significant issue of credibility that needs to be addressed.
+It is not me but the Minister who says babies' lives will be saved in the post-viability stage, but that is not stated in the Bill, which is a significant issue of credibility that needs to be addressed.